 If you know the deceased, then address your condolences to the closest living relative such as their wife/husband or eldest child.
 If you do not know the deceased but your friend or relative was a close friend or relative of them, then address your condolences to them.
 If it is your friend that has lost a parent, then write to your friend.
 Feel free to add “and family” where appropriate.

 If you are going to post the sympathy card, then address the envelope using titles and full names, making sure you have the correct address and the correct postage paid (most cards will tell you on the back Letter or Large Letter).
 If you are unsure about the postcode or how much postage is required then visit your local Post Office who can assist you.
 Write your return address on the rear of the envelope so that the recipient can reply if they want to.
+In our blog you can also find a brief guide on how to address mail.

 Writing a personal sympathy message is not easy, we all worry about writing the wrong thing.
 We certainly don’t have all the answers, however we have put together some suggestions that might help you gather your thoughts and find something comforting to write.
 If you purchase an empathy card with us then we can write the message for you and send direct if you prefer.